uber/tchannel/docs/protocol.md

 /                              ARG3                             /
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
+All 4-byte integers are unsigned and in big-endian.

  - The first byte is the frame type
  - The next 4 bytes are the frame id